 Building Defenses for DUI Charges

-There are a number of strong defenses that can be used if you are charged with a DUI in California.
-Depending upon your situation, a professional DUI lawyer could demonstrate that:
+Your attorney can use several strong defenses if you are charged with a DUI in California.
+Depending upon your situation, a DUI lawyer could demonstrate that:

-- You were operating a vehicle with a legally acceptable blood alcohol content (BAC)
+- You were operating a vehicle with a legally acceptable blood alcohol content (BAC).
+BAC has to be above a certain level for you to be convicted of a DUI.

-- Your chemical tests were mis-administered by law enforcement officers
+- Your chemical tests were mis-administered by law enforcement officers.
+Mis-administered tests can cause misleading or false results.

 You can improve your odds of successfully handling a DUI charge by getting help quickly.
-It is highly recommended that you do not discuss your DUI charges with anyone before you’ve spoken to a legal professional.
+It is highly recommended that you do not discuss your DUI charges with anyone before you have spoken to a legal professional.
+Instead, contact a drunk driving accident lawyer in Burbank, California, immediately after an arrest.

 Handling Prior DUI Convictions in California